 The following mulches you should avoid to grow tomato plants.

-I often find a search query in google that “Is cypress mulch good for tomatoes?”
+I often find a search query in google “Is cypress mulch good for tomatoes?”

 From my point of view, the answer is No. Cypress mulch is not a good choice for tomatoes.
 It has some inherent properties which don’t allow them to mulch for vegetable gardens.

-Cypress mulch best suits for perennial gardens but bad for vegetable gardens because they are annual gardens.
+Cypress mulch is best suited for perennial gardens but bad for vegetable gardens because they are annual gardens.

-Like other mulches, cypress woodchips mulch also blocks weeds and retain soil moisture.
-But once they dry out ultimately, they lose their water-holding capacity altogether and repel water.
+Like other mulches, cypress woodchips mulch also blocks weeds and retains soil moisture.
+But once they dry out, ultimately, they lose their water-holding capacity altogether and repel water.
 In this stage, they become useless for tomato plants.

-Besides, cypress mulch comparatively expensive than other organic mulches and the hardwood chips doesn’t decompose within a growing season.
+Besides, cypress mulch is comparatively more expensive than other organic mulches, and the hardwood chips don’t decompose within a growing season.
 In that case, this will be a great challenge for you to cultivate vegetables in the same field next season.

 Cypress mulch steals nitrogen from the soil like some other wood chips mulch.
-So, during the growing season, your tomatoes may fall in nitrogen deficiency.
+So, during the growing season, your tomatoes may fall into nitrogen deficiency.

 Peat Moss Mulch:

-Sawdust mulch may harm your tomato plants so keep avoiding to use sawdust in your garden.
+Sawdust mulch may harm your tomato plants, so keep avoiding using sawdust in your garden.
 Water beads up on sawdust and runs away.
 Besides, it creates nitrogen deficiency in the soil.
 Moreover, chain sawdust may contain chain oil which is not acceptable for the organic garden.

 Compost or Animal Manure:

-Compost or manure produces too much nitrogen which would be a threat for your tomato plants during the fruiting time.
-Besides it also contains weed seeds.
+Compost or manure produces too much nitrogen, which would be a threat to your tomato plants during the fruiting time.
+Besides, it also contains weed seeds.
 So, compost or manure is not good for any vegetable garden.

-Mulching is not mandatory for growing tomatoes but an essential part.
-If you mulch properly your tomatoes then you definitely get a better result than the gardener who doesn’t mulch.
-So, find a suitable mulch for your tomato plants and apply them properly.
+Mulching is not mandatory for growing tomatoes but is an essential part.
+If you mulch your tomatoes properly, then you definitely get a better result than the gardener who doesn’t mulch.
+So, find suitable mulch for your tomato plants and apply them properly.